 I’m always looking for new ways to connect my kids to their world.
-Timberdoodle sent us this Puzzleball Globe to review.
-I love how it allows kids to literally hold the world in their hands!
+I love the way this puzzle ball globe allows kids to literally hold the world in their hands!

 Geography for Third Graders